craighillelson/sp500-cli-deploy-with-terraform/README.md

 1. Navigate into the directory: `cd sp500-cli`
 1. Run the application: `python3 main.py`
 1. You should see the rolling year average of the S&P 500 printed in the terminal.

+#### 9. Confirm CloudWatch Alarm Subscription

+You should receive an email at the address you provided in `alarm_email`.
+Follow the instructions in the email to confirm your subscription to the CloudWatch alarm notifications.

 ## Cleanup